farmdawgnation/lift-newrelic/README.md

 ## About Me

 My name is Matt Farmer.
 By day, I ship code at [Elemica](http://elemica.com).
-By night, I work on [Anchor Tab](http://anchortab.com), and making the world a better place for all.
+By night I work on projects like the [Lift Framework](http://github.com/lift/framework) and others.